5 Miss-Lou residents die of COVID-19 over weekend - Mississippi's Best Community Newspaper

 5 Miss-Lou residents die of COVID-19 over weekend

-NATCHEZ — Five Miss-Lou residents died of COVID-19 on Saturday and Sunday, Adams County Coroner James Lee said.
+NATCHEZ — Five Miss-Lou residents died of COVID-19 over the past weekend, Adams County Coroner James Lee said.

 On Saturday, three people died including a 35-year-old male and a 77-year-old male, both of Ferriday and a 77-year-old male from Natchez.